morganross/docstosaurus/README.md

   - This is a subdirectory
   - This one is too
   - I named this directory &$special folder&$
-    - The lines on the last layer become empty files
+    - POW This line becomes a file.
+The lines on the last layer become empty files
-    - The deepest level is indivual files
+    - NO WAY!!
+Files are named after the line they represent, in this case, no_way!!.md The deepest level is indivual files.
     - Unless specified, files are `.MD`
   - Back to Folder
 - New Folder!